dhuan/mock/user_guide.md

 - `MOCK_REQUEST_QUERYSTRING`: The Request's Querystring if it exists. (ex: `some_key=some_value&another_key=another_value`)
 - `MOCK_REQUEST_METHOD`: A string indicating the Request's Method.

+Endpoint parameters can also be read from shell scripts.
+Suppose an endpoint exists as such: `user/{user_id}`.
+We could then retrieve the User ID parameter by reading the `MOCK_REQUEST_ENDPOINT_PARAM_USER_ID` environment variable.

-The environment variables above provide you with information about the Request that's being currently handled, the next ones enable you to further define the HTTP Response:
+So far we've seen environment variables that provide us with information about the Request that's being currently handled.
+The following environment variables enable you to further define the HTTP Response:

 - `MOCK_RESPONSE_STATUS_CODE`: A file that your handler can write to, to define the HTTP Status Code.
 - `MOCK_RESPONSE_HEADERS`: A file that your handler can write to, to define the HTTP Headers.